 Lightning in the UK

-The most spectacular displays of lightning in the UK are normally associated with “Spanish Plume” type events, especially since these can occur during the night.
-These thunderstorms tend to produce significant lightning due in part to their high cloud bases, which increases the amount of water in ice form, necessary for strong electrical charging.
-These high cloud base storms tend to have a greater proportion of IC flashes.
+The most spectacular displays of lightning in the UK are generally associated with “Spanish Plume” type events, especially since these can occur during the night.
+These thunderstorms tend to produce significant lightning due in part to their high cloud bases, which increase the amount of water in ice form, necessary for strong electrical charging.
+These high cloud base storms tend to have greater IC flashes.

-It is winter storms which usually produce the greatest proportion of CG flashes over the UK.
-Lightning producing clouds are associated with active cold and occluded fronts, but many are also embedded in the polar maritime air mass afterwards (the typical wintry showers which affect the western half of the country, producing soft hail) and marked on the synoptic charts as troughs.
-Given the relatively warm sea is the source of instability, these showers can be present during the day and night, and produce infrequent but very powerful CG flashes of up to ~300,000 amps! (typical lightning is ~20kA).
-The reason for their bias towards powerful CG flashes is thought to be due to their sheared, low cloud tops.
-The positive charge at the top of these clouds overhangs the lower negative charge which would otherwise screen the upper charge from the ground, encouraging a direct, powerful lightning flash between the top of the cloud and the ground.
+Winter storms usually produce the greatest proportion of CG flashes in the UK.
+This is because lightning-producing clouds are associated with active cold and occluded fronts.
+Still, many are also embedded in the polar maritime air mass afterwards (the typical wintry showers which affect the country’s western half, producing soft hail) and marked on the synoptic charts as troughs.
+Given that the relatively warm sea is the source of instability, these showers can be present day and night and produce infrequent but very powerful CG flashes of up to ~300,000 amps! (typical lightning is ~20kA).
+Their bias towards powerful CG flashes is thought to be due to their sheared, low cloud tops.
+The positive charge at the top of these clouds overhangs the lower negative charge, which would otherwise screen the upper charge from the ground, encouraging a direct, powerful lightning flash between the top of the cloud and the ground.